martuscellifaria/VHLog/README.md

 ```

 ### Embedding VHLog on your project
 You can embed VHLog in your project just like any other C++ library.
-Just setup your build system to the include VHLog.h and VHLog.cpp files (you can check the CMakeLists.txt provided on the root of this project as well), aind just place #include "VHLog.h" on top of the file you desire.
+Just setup your build system to the include VHLog.h and VHLog.cpp files, with the third_party directory as well (you can check the CMakeLists.txt provided on the root of this project as well), and just place #include "VHLog.h" on top of the file you desire.
 You can take a look at examples/HelloVHLog.cpp.

 ### Build the example